-Christina specialises in regulatory/disciplinary law in a clinical context.
-With an LLM in Medical Law (Distinction) from London University, she acts for health professionals under investigation by regulators such as the Health and Care Professions Council, Nursing and Midwifery Council, British Association for Counselling and Psychotherapy, UKCP, General Chiropractic Council, General Dental Council, General Optical Council, General Osteopathic Council and General Pharmaceutical Council.
+Christina specialises in fitness to practise (regulatory) law in a clinical context.
+With an LLM in Medical Law (Distinction) from London University, she acts for health professionals under investigation by regulators such as the British Association for Counselling & Psychotherapy (BACP) General Chiropractic Council, General Dental Council (GDC) Nursing & Midwifery Council (NMC) General Optical Council (GOC) General Osteopathic Council or General Pharmaceutical Council.

-Christina has particular expertise in fitness to practise hearings and will represent health professionals at all stages from early investigation to appeal.
-Solicitors often instruct her to represent vulnerable clients, appreciating her analytical, non-judgmental approach and focus on achieving the best outcome.
-Her experience as a Legally Qualified Chair of Medical Practitioners’ Tribunals provides good insight into the approach taken by tribunals at fact-finding, impairment and sanction stages of hearings.
+Christina has a niche practice in regulatory hearings and would be happy to represent any professional from early investigation to appeal.
+Experience as a Legally Qualified Chair of Medical Practitioners’ Tribunals provides insight into the approach taken by Tribunals at fact-finding, impairment and sanction stages of hearings.

-Although specialising in regulatory law, a background in criminal defence, mental health and human rights law enables her to represent defendants (with a psychiatric diagnosis) at Crown Court sentencing hearings and applicants for discharge from restriction orders in Broadmoor and other high-security institutions.
-She has delivered seminars for MBL Seminars for the last decade and written articles on law in the national and legal press.
+A background in criminal defence, mental health and human rights law also enables her to represent defendants with a psychiatric diagnosis at Crown Court for sentence.
+Other work includes delivering seminars for MBLS and publishing articles on law.

-Association of Regulatory and Disciplinary Lawyers since 2010
+Association of Regulatory and Disciplinary Lawyers (ARDL) since 2010

 First-Tier Tribunal Judge (Social Entitlement Chamber) since 2011

-Legally Qualified Chair for Medical Practitioners’ Tribunals Service since 2017
+Legally Qualified Chair, Medical Practitioners’ Tribunals Service (MPTS) since 2017

-HCPC v MR – paramedic admitted one-off forgery at fitness to practise hearing – successfully argued that he should be able to continue work after a short suspension
+HCPC v MR – paramedic admitted forgery – short suspension